-The waters lapping the Blue Flag beach are warm, shallow, clean and safe, making this a great spot for beginners or younger snorkelers.
+The waters lapping the Blue Flag beach are warm, shallow, clean and safe, making this an excellent spot for beginners or younger snorkelers.

 Cala Mitjana is another place drawing snorkelers from all over Europe and beyond.

-This pebbly beach is framed by high white cliffs and the best snorkeling areas – to the east and west of the cove – are easy to access direct from the shore.
+This pebbly beach is framed by high white cliffs, and the best snorkeling areas – to the east and west of the cove – are easy to access directly from the shore.

 Cala Morell on the northern coast of Menorca is a small but perfectly-formed cove on the island’s coastal path.